 Mr. Berke is a fellow of the American College of Trial Lawyers.
 He has been repeatedly recognized by Chambers USA, Legal 500 and Benchmark Litigation as one of the leading white collar criminal defense lawyers in the United States.
-In 2012, Chambers USA ranked Mr. Berke in its top band for his success as both a trial lawyer nationwide and named him one of the top four “star individuals” among white collar criminal defense lawyers in New York.
+In 2016, Chambers USA ranked Mr. Berke in its top band for his success as a trial lawyer nationwide and named him one of the top four “star individuals” among white collar criminal defense lawyers in New York.
 Quoting market peers, Chambers described him as “a ‘preeminent trial lawyer’ and ‘one of the top white-collar lawyers in the country’ for institutional and individual criminal defense.”
 According to Chambers, “Sources say he is ‘the complete package,’ highlighting his ‘strategic ingeniousness’ and strong oral advocacy.”
-In previous years, Chambers reported that Mr. Berke is “the cream of the crop” for trial work, “an incredibly sharp legal mind and an awesome trial lawyer,” who is known for his “great connection with juries.”
-Legal 500 in 2011 called Mr. Berke “one of the most high-profile and sought after white-collar attorneys in New York.”
+In previous years, Chambers reported that Mr. Berke is “the cream of the crop” for trial work and “an incredibly sharp legal mind” who is known for his “great connection with juries.”
+Legal 500 called Mr. Berke “one of the most high-profile and sought after white-collar attorneys in New York” (2011) and “superb” (2015).
 Benchmark Litigation has consistently named him a litigation star, noting in its 2015 directory that he is “acknowledged by peers on a nearly unanimous basis,” and naming him “the go-to guy for white collar trial work.”
 The National Law Journal profiled Mr. Berke as part of a special report on five winning trial attorneys for 2011.
-Lawdragon has recognized Mr. Berke several times, including naming him to the publication’s Lawdragon 500 Leading Lawyers list for 2013-2014, and describing him as “equally adept at convincing authorities not to bring charges … and at convincing juries to acquit,” in a Lawdragon “Limelight” profile in 2013.
-Mr. Berke was also included in the Law360 2011 Most Valuable Player list, one of only four lawyers named nationally in the area of white collar criminal defense, and named in 2010 and 2014 as one of the “Top 10 Lawyers in New York” by Super Lawyers.
+Lawdragon has recognized Mr. Berke several times, including naming him to the publication’s Lawdragon 500 Leading Lawyers list for 2013-2015, and describing him as “equally adept at convincing authorities not to bring charges … and at convincing juries to acquit,” in a Lawdragon “Limelight” profile in 2013.
+Mr. Berke was also included in the Law360 2011 Most Valuable Player list, one of only four lawyers named nationally in the area of white collar criminal defense, and named in 2010 and 2014-2016 as one of the Top 10 Lawyers in New York by Super Lawyers.
 He was selected as the Am Law Litigation Daily’s Litigator of the Week for April 23, 2015, and May 27, 2011.